DynamicGoose/slash/README.md

 # Slash

-Manage music from different streaming services
+**Disclaimer:** Slash is in **very** early developement.
+You can have a look at the Roadmap for what's to come.

+Slash is an app for managing music across different streaming providers.
+The way this works is through a plugin system, where a plugin interacts with the public api of the streaming service for things like search or streaming audio.

-## Features
+## Roadmap

+- [x] UI
+- [ ] Backend
   - [ ] Search
+  - [ ] Getting meta-data
+  - [ ] Streaming audio
   - [ ] Playlists
-- [ ] Plugins for different streaming services
+  - [ ] Downloading (if the streaming service aloows for it)
+- [ ] Spotify plugin
+- [ ] Tidal plugin